 Factors That Determine Mortgage Rates On FHA Loans

-Government Loans are mortgage loans that are owner occupant primary residential loans that is guaranteed and insured by the federal government.
-For example, FHA Loans are insured by the Federal Housing Administration which is a division of the United State Department of Housing and Urban Development or HUD.
+Government Loans are owner occupant primary residential loans that are guaranteed and insured by the federal government.
+For example, FHA Loans are insured by the Federal Housing Administration which is a division of the United States Department of Housing and Urban Development or HUD.
 FHA is not a lending institution nor does it originate or fund FHA Loans.

-- FHA role is to act as a mortgage insurer to banks and mortgage lenders who are HUD approved and as long as the FHA approved mortgage lender follows HUD FHA Lending Guidelines
+- FHA role is to act as a mortgage insurer to banks and lenders who are HUD approved

-- FHA will insure the FHA Loan (portion of it) in the event if the FHA borrower defaults on their FHA insured loan and goes into foreclosure.
+- As long as the FHA approved mortgage lender follows HUD Guidelines, FHA will insure the loan (the portion of it) in the event if the borrower defaults

-- Due to this insurance by FHA, FHA lenders can offer very low mortgage rates with the borrower only putting 3.5% down payment.
+Due to this insurance by HUD, lenders can offer very low mortgage rates with the borrower only putting 3.5% down payment.

 Same with VA Loans.
-The United States Department of Veteran Affairs is the governmental agency that insures VA Loans just like HUD insure FHA Loans.
+The United States Department of Veteran Affairs is the governmental agency that insures VA Loans just like HUD insures FHA Loans.